codeo-za/segmenta/README.md

                         .or(set2)   // [ 1, 2, 3, 4, 5 ]
                         .and(set3)  // [ 2, 3, 5 ]
                         .not(set4)  // [ 2, 3 ]
+                        .getOnBitPositions(); // returns the numeric array for bit positions
         ```
         These operations are fast, acting on bitfields in memory.